 large computer screen with high resolution and high luminosity (brightness).

 Kaseem’s portable electronic Braille notetaker includes a calendar, e-mail, web browsing, and note-taking functionality.
 Her mobile device includes GPS which helps her orient herself and navigate around the city.
-Kaseem uses the public transportation online site to plan her trips and view bus schedules, but encounters problems when she enlarges the text and it does not reflow or wrap properly, making the maps very difficult to use.
+Kaseem uses the public transportation online site to plan her trips and view bus schedules, but encounters problems when she enlarges the text and it does not reflow or wrap properly, making the schedules very difficult to use.
 She has a better experience viewing the train schedules that are properly marked up and allow text reflow.
 Kaseem found the web team contact information listed at the public transportation website and sent a message to the team informing them of the problems she encountered using their site.
 She also sent them the link to the train website and described how that site works better for her.
 She recently received an email message thanking her for her information and informing her that the public transportation web team plans to implement accessibility improvements in the launch of their new website.

 For more information on implementing techniques that remove barriers for Kaseem, see the following resources: